physionetchallenges/physionetchallenges.github.io/2017/index.md

 A L Goldberger 1, L A Amaral, L Glass, J M Hausdorff, P C Ivanov, R G Mark, J E Mietus, G B Moody, C K Peng, H E Stanley.
 (2000) PhysioBank, PhysioToolkit, and PhysioNet: Components of a new research resource for complex physiologic signals.
 Circulation [Online].
 101 (23), pp. e215–e220.

-__Please find the results of the 2017 Challenge [here](/2017/results/index.md)__.
+__Please find the results of the 2017 Challenge [here](https://physionetchallenges.org/2017/results/)__.

 __The rules of the 2017 Challenge can be found below, and also archived at__ [physionet.org](https://physionet.org/content/challenge-2017/1.0.0/).

 ## <a name="announcements"></a> Announcements

+__April 27, 2018:__ [Sources](https://archive.physionet.org/challenge/2017/sources/) from the 2017 Challenge are now available.

+__February 13, 2018:__ [Scores](https://archive.physionet.org/challenge/2017/followup-combined-sorted-with-ranking-median-95thpc.csv) from the follow-up entries from the 2017 Challenge Phys.
+Meas.
+Focus Issue are now available.

 __February 2, 2018:__ All the papers from the 2017 Challenge along with their corresponding PDFs are [now available](https://physionet.org/files/challenge-2017/1.0.0/papers/index.html).

+__November 6, 2017:__ [Revised labels (v3)](https://archive.physionet.org/challenge/2017/REFERENCE-v3.csv) for the training database are now available.

 __October 23, 2017:__ Slides presented at Computing in Cardiology in Rennes, France on the 26th-27th September 2017, and at the Annual Data Institute Conference at the USF Data Science Institute, San Francisco, CA, USA on the 17th October 2017 can be found [here](https://physionet.org/content/challenge-2017/1.0.0/Clifford_Physionet_Challenge2017_USF_DS_Conference_October_15-17-2017.pdf).

 __October 10, 2017:__ A more detailed breakdown of performance of each official algorithm is now available [here](https://physionet.org/content/challenge-2017/1.0.0/results_all_F1_scores_for_each_classification_type.csv)

-__October 10, 2017:__ The  [official results](https://physionet.org/content/challenge-2017/1.0.0/results.csv) are now available, as well as [a summary paper of the Challenge](https://physionet.org/content/challenge-2017/1.0.0/Clifford_et-al-challenge_2017_CinC_paper.pdf).
+__October 4, 2017:__ The  [official results](https://physionet.org/content/challenge-2017/1.0.0/results.csv) are now available, as well as [a summary paper of the Challenge](https://physionet.org/content/challenge-2017/1.0.0/Clifford_et-al-challenge_2017_CinC_paper.pdf).

 __September 27, 2017:__ Winners were announced at Computing in Cardiology 2017 in Rennes, France!
 Four teams were tied for first place, with an overall score of 0.83:

 - Shreyasi Datta, Chetanya Puri, Ayan Mukherjee, Rohan Banerjee, Anirban Dutta Choudhury, Arijit Ukil, Soma Bandyopadhyay, Rituraj Singh, Arpan Pal, and Sundeep Khandelwal
 - Shenda Hong, Meng Wu, Yuxi Zhou, Qingyun Wang, Junyuan Shang, Hongyan Li, and Junqing Xie
 - Tomás Teijeiro, Constantino A. García, Paulo Félix, and Daniel Castro
 - Morteza Zabihi, Ali Bahrami Rad, Aggelos K. Katsaggelos, Serkan Kiranyaz, Susanna Narkilahti, and Moncef Gabbouj

+__September 1, 2017:__ Challenge closes — please select your best algorithm for final scoring before the 6th September.

+__April 10, 2017:__ Don't forget to submit an abstract to CinC to qualify for a prize!
+See instructions [below](https://physionetchallenges.org/2017/#Abstract).

+__9 April 2017:__ Scoring is now closed for the Unofficial Phase.

+__February 1, 2017:__ [Example code](https://archive.physionet.org/challenge/2017/sample2017.zip) for Matlab and Octave has been released.

+__15 January 2017:__ The 2017 Challenge is now open!

-__February 1, 2017:__ We are excited to announce the opening of the annual PhysioNet/Computing in Cardiology Challenge for 2017: AF Classification from a short single lead ECG recording.
+We are excited to announce the opening of the annual PhysioNet/Computing in Cardiology Challenge for 2017: AF Classification from a short single lead ECG recording.
 A database of over 10,000 ECG recordings is being made freely available exclusively for this competition by AliveCor, and represent a serendipitous sample of patient-initiated recordings of one minute or less.
 They have all been labeled for rhythm by hand into one of four categories: Normal, Atrial Fibrillation, Other Rhythm or Too Noisy to Process.
 We challenge the public to develop the most accurate classifier of these data into these four categories.
 As usual, a portion of these data have been hidden from the public to allow us to objectively assess your algorithms.

 {: style="text-align:center"}
 ![PhysioNet-CinC](../assets/img/physionet-cinc.gif){:height="120px"}